 29.Greater Springfield Senior Services, Inc.

-66 Industry Ave Suite 9
+66 Industry Ave Ste 9

 Greater Springfield Senior Services is the place to turn for resources that support older adults and younger individuals with disabilities so that they can maintain their well-being and independence in the community.
 We connect older adults, caregivers and professionals with the resources and services needed to help address their issues and concerns.
 From case management to home care services to housing information and more, our staff of caring eldercare experts is ready to offer help tailored to an individual's need.